glennmckechnie/weewx-wxobs/README.md

    sudo /etc/init.d/weewx start
    </pre>

 4. This script no longer generates appTemp, nor delta-T values by default.
 They are selectable within the skin.conf file.
-This means it should all work after that restart above (and the report cycle has run to generate the page!).
-If you select delta-T and your database and units satisfy the requirements then it will be usable without further tweaks.
+This means everything should work after that restart above (and the report cycle has run to generate the page!).
+You will need to check and possibly configure the displayed units to match your preferences.
+Instructions are in the configuration file - skin.conf.
+If you select delta-T and your database and units satisfy delta_T's requirements then it will be usable without further tweaks.
 More likely though, is that the database or detected units will differ from delta-T's native units and some configuration will be required.
 This will start with a set of instructions being displayed on the report page, it should be un-missable!

 __DON'T PANIC!__  Read it, follow the directions, make the changes (if required) and when done, turn the message off from within the skin.conf file.